 The Museum is housed in the Harwich Town station buildings which opened just three years after the Great Eastern Railway in 1865.
-Over the past few months the buildings have undergone a massive transformation; it has been designed to show the GER station at Harwich town as it would have looked internally about 1924 which coincides with the opening on April 24th 1924 by Prince George Duke of Kent of the Harwich train ferry terminal.
+Over the past two years the buildings have undergone a massive transformation; they have been configured to show the GER station at Harwich Town as it would have looked internally in 1924.
+This date was chosen to coincide with the official opening of the train ferry branch line on April 24th 1924 by Prince George Duke of Kent.

-The Museum, curated by Bob Clow from his own lifetime acquisitions, displays a unique collection, never before seen by the public.
+The Museum, curated by local rail enthusiast Bob Clow from his own lifetime acquisitions, displays a unique collection, never before seen by the public.

 + Original uniforms